Babas10/ADA_JEX2017/Project/README2.md

 Motivation: We are three students that enjoy cooking and eating, however, as students, it's not always easy to take the time to check for a recipe, look at the ingredients we already have and what we are missing.
 Also, it's not easy to have new ideas or to know whether what are left in our fridges could be cooked together.
 We believe this project is a good idea, to speed up process, indeed one would need to give as input the ingredients and a new tasty recipe would pop up.

 # Research questions
 ## A list of research questions you would like to address during the project.

+1. Are common ingredients (like meats, rice or pasta) essential for a good meal ?
+Or whether exotic ingredients make it special ?

+2. What is the essence of each ingredient and what do they bring in a recipe ?

+3. Are the high calorie recipes are the most popular ?

+4. What kind of correlation between ingredient will be the best to find the harmony in a recipe ?

+5. What are the processus of the best chef in the world to find new recepies ?
+And could we apply this to our project ?

+4. What should we implement in our interface to make it interactive and friendly using ?

 # Dataset